 - RTC is simulated, GPIO is not simulated

-- EEPROM is simulated with file located Nextion Editor/eeprom.bin
+- EEPROM is simulated with eeprom.bin in Virtual EEPROM Folder

-- Note: EEPROM adheres to 4 byte boundaries when writing
+- Note: EEPROM generally adheres to 4 byte boundaries when writing

-Users may write to any address, but must care for data until boundary.
+Users may write to any address, but should care for data until boundary.

 3.2 Operations Menu